 Once you have been seen by the nurse and anaesthetist, you will be seen by your surgeon who will confirm the surgical plan and may carry out pre-operative markings and photography.
 Any last-minute questions you may have about the surgery can be answered by your surgeon at this point.
 Once the surgical team has completed their team brief, you will be walked to the operating room accompanied by one of our theatre nurses.
 Once you are lying comfortably on the operating bed, your anaesthetist will confirm your name, date of birth, allergies and the procedure to be undertaken before inserting an intravenous cannula most commonly in the back of your hand.
 Vital signs monitors will be attached before starting the process of putting you to sleep.

 After your procedure

 At the end of your surgery, sterile dressings will be applied and the anaesthetist will then wake you up.
 Once you are awake, alert and have minimal discomfort or sickness, you’ll be transferred to our designated recovery area where you will be looked after by specialised recovery nurses.
 The recovery nurse will call your adult escort to inform them that your surgery is complete and to advise them of an approximate time to collect you once you are ready to be safely discharged.
-During your period in the recovery unit, once you have tolerated sips of water, any pain and discomfort is well controlled, you have minimal sickness and you have been to the toilet your nurse let your escort know that they should make their way to the clinic.
+During your period in the recovery unit, once you have tolerated sips of water, any pain and discomfort are well controlled, you have minimal sickness and you have been to the toilet your nurse will let your escort know that they should make their way to the clinic.
 Once your escort has arrived, the nurse will give detailed written post-operative care instructions which will also contain the emergency number of the surgeon who carried out your procedure and who to contact if you have any other issues or concerns out of hours.
 Your post-operative review appointment with a nurse will also be booked before you are discharged from the clinic.
 A copy of your discharge summary will also be sent to your GP unless you specifically object to this.